Attacks + Threats

 Mississippi:

-After the Mississippi Supreme Court struck down Mississippi’s entire ballot initiative process on a technicality in 2021, Republican lawmakers failed to restore the ballot initiative process two years in a row.
+After the Mississippi Supreme Court struck down Mississippi’s entire ballot initiative process on a technicality in 2021, Republican lawmakers have failed to restore the ballot initiative process three years in a row.
 Currently, it is impossible for Mississippians to exercise their right to petition their government despite such a right existing in the state constitution.

 Missouri: